ibm-cloud-docs/vsrx/failover.md

 {: help}
 {: support}

-You can initiate failover from your primary {{site.data.keyword.vsrx_full}} to a backup device, so that all control and data plane traffic is routed through the secondary gateway device after failover.
+You can initiate failover from your primary {{site.data.keyword.vsrx_full}} to a backup device so that all control and data plane traffic is routed through the secondary gateway device after failover.
 {: shortdesc}

 This section is only applicable if your Juniper vSRX gateway devices are provisioned in High-Availability mode.
 {: note}

-To do so, perform the following procedure:
+To do so, follow these steps:

 1. Login to your primary vSRX gateway device.